lbogdanskiDev/10xdevs-B2Proof/.docs/api-plan.md

     ]
   }
   ```
-- `401 Unauthorized`: Invalid or expired token
+- `401 Unauthorized`: Invalid or expired token (when auth is implemented)
-- `403 Forbidden`:
+- `403 Forbidden`: Multiple scenarios
-  - Client trying to update content fields
+  - User is the brief owner (not a recipient)
-  - Owner trying to update status directly
+  - User does not have brief access
-  - Client trying to update status when brief is not in `sent` state
+  - Brief is not in `sent` status
-  - User without brief access
+  - Attempting to change from `accepted` status
   ```json
   {
     "error": "Only clients with access can change brief status when it's in 'sent' state"